ADAGP – Bétonsalon Research and production grant 2026

 • A presentation or your artistic practice (300 words max)

-• A description of your research project for the grant, specifying your approach to Nathalie Magnan’s work and the type of document identified in the Archives de la critique d’art collection (500 words max)
+• A description of your research project for the grant, specifying your approach, the type of documents identified in the archives of the Bibliothèque Kandinsky and the envisaged formats for the project’s outcome (500 words max)

 • A biography (300 words max)